It’s NOT about Google, y’all! It’s about the LEARNING!

 In part two, Kasey talks about the power of going BEYOND the tool and how we can use Google tools to do NEW things!

-BONUS: Get the Dynamic Learning with Google Toolkit to help you find the best tool to support Dynamic Learning in your classroom.
+BONUS: Get the Blended Learning with Google Toolkit to help you find the best tool to support Dynamic Learning in your classroom.

 It’s really NOT about Google, it’s about the opportunity we have to use these tools to support Dynamic Learning experiences with our students.